← Back to CROtricks

 Remove distractions from checkout

-Removing the navigation bar from checkout pages reduced cart abandonment by 15%.
+Removing the navigation bar from checkout pages reduced cart abandonment considerably.

 Trust badges that actually matter